 iii.
 Indian Country Law – history, legal term definitions, maps, political associations, and Supreme Court Rulings, Acts of Congress, and Executive Orders which have historically affected and/or are still in effect.

 iv.
 All Federal Courts – histories, purposes, and functions of each.

 ii.
 Property – the “bundle of rights” (to possess, use, exclude, or transfer) associated with a valued resource such as land, chattel, or an intangible.

 iii.
 Ownership – the “bundle of rights” to possess, use, manage, enjoy, &/or convey property to others:

 v.
 Various forms of Jurisdiction – a government’s power to exercise authority over all persons and things within its territory, and a court’s power to decide a case or issue a decree.

 ii.
-Every Type of Court Order – categorized, like we do.
+Court Orders – categorized, like we do.

-iv.
-Every Type of Motion – request a the judge to issue a specific Court Order.
+vii.
+Motions – request a the judge to issue a specific ruling or order.

-i.
-Pro Se Self-Help, or Assisting Others as a Non-Lawyer – things to know.
+ii.
+Pro Se Self-Help, and Assisting Others as a Non-Lawyer – things to know.